carbon-language/carbon-lang/mlir/docs/OpDefinitions.md

 An operation's constraint can cover different range; it may

-* Only concern a single attribute (e.g. being an 32-bit integer greater than 5),
+* Only concern a single attribute (e.g. being a 32-bit integer greater than 5),
 * Multiple operands and results (e.g., the 1st result's shape must be the same as the 1st operand), or
 * Intrinsic to the operation itself (e.g., having no side effect).